-- Stir in the flour.
-Using a big spoon, stir in the flour and any mix-ins just until combined.
-Pour batter into your prepared loaf pan.
+- Add the dry ingredients.
+Add the flour, baking soda, baking powder, salt, cinnamon, and any mix-ins; stir just until combined.
+Pour batter into your prepared loaf pan(s).

 - Bake and cool.
 Bake for 60 to 75 minutes for a large loaf (35-40 minutes for mini loaves) or until a toothpick inserted into the center comes out completely clean.
 Allow the bread cool in the pan for 10 minutes, then transfer it to a wire rack and let it cool another 15-20 minutes before slicing.

 - Bananas: The browner the better.
 Fresh, or frozen/defrosted both work.
 If using frozen, bananas need to be defrosted and at room temperature or your bread will be undercooked in the center.
 Also, be sure to retain and incorporate the liquid from the defrosted bananas.

 - Flour: If you don’t have white whole wheat flour you can also use a combination of 1 cup all-purpose + ¾ cup whole wheat flour

 - Mix-ins: Mix-ins generally increase baking time.
 If adding, expect your loaf to take closer to 70-75 minutes to bake.
 Chocolate chips contain added sugar so, if you choose to add them, your bread will have some added sugar, but still far less than the average loaf.

 - Mash the bananas; refrigerate up to 2 days